-At The Spitz Law Firm, LLC, our wage and hour attorneys have dedicated ourselves to helping tipped-wage employees who were forced to participate in unlawful tip pools.
+At Spitz, The Employee’s Law Firm, our wage and hour attorneys have dedicated ourselves to helping tipped-wage employees who were forced to participate in unlawful tip pools.
 In fact, our overtime law lawyers have written about issues related to tipped-employee pay before.
 (See Top Wage Lawyer Response: Can A Restaurant Force Wait Staff To Share Their Tips With Kitchen Staff?; Top Wage and Hour Lawyer Reply: Can I Be Forced To Tip Out Hostesses?; Is Your Employer Sharing In Your Employee Tip-Pool?
 If So, They Owe You Wages.; Wage Attorney Top Answers: Can My Boss Share My Tips?; and Top FLSA Lawyer Reply: Can My Job Withhold Service Charges Separate From My Tips?).

 Section 203(m) of the Fair Labor Standards Act (“FLSA“) allows employers to pay certain employees at an hourly rate less than minimum wage as part of a “tip credit” as long as those same employees earn tips that make up the gap between the hourly rate and minimum wage.
 A common example of this kind of “tip credit” can be found in most restaurants where servers are usually paid a small hourly wage plus tips.